Thbaker22/pdsnd_github/README.md

 bikeshare

 ### Description
-The project takes bikeshare infomation from 3 cities and answers questions about that information
+The project takes bikeshare infomation from 3 cities and answers questions about that information.
+The citys are chicago ,new york city, and washington

 ### Files used
 Files used are: